+The 511 platform exceeds this requirement.
 The data sharable with the 511 website and 511 app will include live streaming video captured by cameras connected to the ATMS.
 The private source data stream locations provided by Skyline will be accessed by ILOG via URLs.
 These streams will be provided to the public through the website and mobile application.

 The 511 website and mobile app can display both streaming camera video and static camera images.
-Camera images will be brought into the ATIS system and processed to add a watermark.
+Camera images will be brought into the 511 platform and processed to add a watermark.
 Simultaneously the database will mark the timestamp of the image.
-If an updated still image is not received after a preset period of time, a message stating that the image is not available can be displayed, and/or the camera icon can be disabled and turned gray.
+Monitoring systems can detect if an updated still image is not received after a preset period of time, and a message stating that the image is not available can be displayed, and/or the camera icon can be disabled and turned gray.